Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Experiments

 \subsection{Results}

 Table \ref{zinc_results} provides our results on ZINC, MNIST, CIFAR10, and MOLPCBA.
 On the ZINC dataset, \crawl{} achieves an MAE of 0.085.
-This is approximately a 40\% improvement over the current first place (PNA) of the official leaderboard. \crawl{}'s performance on MNIST dataset is on par with PNA (within standard deviation), which is also the state of the art on this dataset.
-On CIFAR10, \crawl{} achieves the fourth highest accuracy among the eleven compared approaches.
-For MOLPCBA, we report the baseline results from the leaderboard of the OGB project.
-On MOLPCBA, \crawl{} yields state-of-the-art results and beats all other architectures.
+This is approximately a 40\% improvement over the current best standard MPGNN (PNA) on ZINC.
+The result is on par (within standard deviation) of Cellular GNNs (CIN) \citep{CWNetworks} and ``GNN as Kernel'' (GIN-AK+) \citep{zhao2022from}, which are state of the art on ZINC. \crawl{}'s performance on the MNIST dataset is on par with PNA (within standard deviation), which is also the state of the art on this dataset.
+On CIFAR10, \crawl{} achieves the fourth-highest accuracy among the compared approaches.
+On MOLPCBA, \crawl{} yields state-of-the-art results and improves upon all compared architectures.
+We note that the baselines include architectures strictly stronger than 1-WL, such as Nested GIN \citep{NGNN}. \crawl{} yields better results, indicating that the WL-incomparability does not keep our method from outperforming higher-order MPGNNs.

+Table \ref{lrgb_results} provides the results obtained for the long-range graph benchmark datasets. \crawl{} achieves state-of-the-art performance on all three datasets.
+On PASCALVOC-SP and PEPTIDES-FUNC our architecture is able to improve the previous best result by 13 and 6 percentage points respectively.
+The margin on PEPTIDES-STRUCT is less significant, but \crawl{} is still able to yield the lowest MAE compared to both GNNs and Graph Transformers.
+These results validate empirically that \crawl{} is able to capture long-range interaction between nodes through the use of random walks.

 The results on CSL are reported in Table \ref{csl_results}.
 We consider two variants of CSL, the pure task and an easier variant in which node features based on Laplacian eigenvectors are added as suggested by \citet{dwivedi2020benchmarkgnns}.
-Without additional node features, \crawl{} achieves an accuracy of 100\% which indicates that the task is comparatively easy for it.
-None of the 5 trained \crawl{} models misclassified a single graph in the test folds.
-3WLGNN is theoretically capable of solving the task without additional node features but unlike \crawl{} does not achieve 100\% accuracy.
-Without the Laplacian features that essentially encode the solution, MPGNNs cannot distinguish the 4-regular CSL graphs and achieve at most 10\% accuracy.
-With Laplacian features, all but 3WLGNN achieve very good performance.
+Already on the pure task, \crawl{} achieves an accuracy of 100\%, none of the 5 \crawl{} models misclassified a single graph in the test folds.
+3WLGNN is also theoretically capable of solving the pure task and achieves almost 100\% accuracy, while MPGNNs cannot distinguish the pure 4-regular CSL graphs and achieve at most 10\% accuracy.
+With Laplacian features that essentially encode the solution, all approaches (except 3WLGNN) achieve results close to 100\%.
+Thus, the CSL dataset showcases the high theoretical expressivity of \crawl{}.
+High expressivity also helps in subgraph counting which is effectively solved by both \crawl{} and subgraph GNNs such as GIN-AK+ as shown in Appendix \ref{app:substructures}.
+In contrast, pure MPGNNs are theoretically and practically unable to count anything more complicated than stars and even counting those seems to be challenging in practice.\mrrand{counting experiment zusammengefasst}

 Overall, \crawl{} performs very well on a variety of datasets across several domains.